Planned Giving

 Gifts of Personal Property

-Individuals who have enjoyed collections of art, rare books, stamps, antiques, or manuscripts during their lifetime often hope that others will learn from and appreciate them well into the future.
+Individuals who have enjoyed art collections, rare books, stamps, antiques, or manuscripts during their lifetime often hope others will learn from and appreciate them well into the future.
 You may, of course, give an item whether or not it has increased in value since you purchased it.
-A gift of personal property made during your lifetime entitles you to the benefits of both an income tax deduction and a reduction in taxes on your estate.
+A gift of personal property made during your lifetime entitles you to the benefits of an income tax deduction and a tax reduction on your estate.

 Gifts of Real Estate